uetke/website_content/blog/python/03_HDF5_python.rst

 Final thoughts on HDF5
 **********************
 In many applications, text files are more than enough and provide a simple way to store data and share it with other researchers.
-However, as soon as the volume of information starts increasing you, need to look for tools that are better suited than text files.
+However, as soon as the volume of information increases, you need to look for tools that are better suited than text files.
 One of the main advantages of the HDF format is that it is self-contained, meaning that the file itself has all the information you need to read it, including metadata information to allow you to reproduce results.
 Moreover, the HDF format is supported in different operating systems and programming languages.

 HDF5 files are complex and allow you to store a lot of information in them.
 The main advantage over databases is that they are stand-alone files that can be easily shared.
 Databases need an entire system to manage them, they can't be easily shared, etc. If you are used to working with SQL, you should check `the HDFql project <https://www.hdfgroup.org/2016/06/hdfql-new-hdf-tool-speaks-sql/>`_ which allows you to use SQL to parse data from an HDF5 file.

 Storing a lot of data into the same file is susceptible to corruption.
 If your file loses its integrity, for example, because of a faulty hard drive, it is hard to predict how much data is going to be lost.
 If you store years of measurements into one single file, you are exposing yourself to unnecessary risks.
 Moreover, backing up is going to become cumbersome because you won't be able to do incremental backups.

 HDF5 is a format that has a long history and that many researchers use.
-It takes a bit of time to get used to, and you will need to experiment for a while until you find a way in which it can help you to store your data.
+It takes a bit of time to get used to, and you will need to experiment for a while until you find a way in which it can help you store your data.
 HDF5 is a good format if you need to establish transversal rules in your lab on how to store data and metadata.